AlmondyAlex/WebClient/README.md

 > I tried to make my own `CompletableFuture` to avoid API targeting, but honestly it was very frootless lol

 # WebBulkClient
-You can use this client to send arrays of requests following the same logic as in `WebClient` To be honest, I made it primarily so that it's compatible with my app, but maybe it'll be useful for you as well
+You can use this client to send arrays of requests following the same logic as in `WebClient`.
+To be honest, I made it primarily so that it's compatible with my app, but maybe it'll be useful for you as well

 That's it, thanks for reading and/or using the library!